yousufafroze/Stock-Prediction-through-ML/README.md

 **How**:
 - Used Flask to scrape Fortune 500 tickers from Wikipedia and get their information from Yahoo finance.
-- Verified strong correlation between Fortune 500 stocks through a heatmap in Matplotlib
+- Verified strong correlation between Fortune 500 stocks through a heat map in Matplotlib
 - Used Voting Classifier from TensorFlow, to build the machine learning model.

 **Additional Details**